-When dates are checked for a 2-digit year (YY), the current century will be assumed if no Sliding or Fixed Windows, refer to profile parameter YSLW in the Parameter Reference.
+When dates are checked for a 2-digit year (YY), the current century will be assumed if no Sliding or Fixed Windows is set.
+For more details about Sliding or Fixed Windows, refer to profile parameter YSLW in the Parameter Reference.